Senliast/windows-scripts/SteamAppsUpdatesControl/README.md

      1. Open Group Policy Editor.
      2. Navigate to "Computer configuration > Administrative templates > Windows components > Windows PowerShell"
      3. Open the setting "Allow script executing", select "Allow all scripts", press OK.
-2. Place the files and folders from the "Script files" folder into the default folder "C:\ServiceData\SteamAppsUpdatesControl\" or into other, if you want.
+2. Place the files and folders from the "Script files" folder into the default folder "C:\Software_support\SteamAppsUpdatesControl\" or into other, if you want.
 3. You need this step only if you placed the files into other directory then default:
    - open properties of the Steam-apps updates control.lnk (shortcut) from "Extras" folder and make sure that the "target" is pointing to the "SteamAppsUpdatesControl.bat" file and the "start in" - to its parent directory.
 4. Place the Steam-apps updates control.lnk (shortcut) in a comfortable location for you (for example on Desktop).
 Start it in order to start the script.

+## Updating
+1. Delete all files, except "AppList.txt" in the script folder.
+2. Place new files of the script, except "AppList.txt".

 ## Uninstalling
 1. Remove all apps from list.